Arcadianlee/Autonomous-OPV/README.md

 Lab Automation is a modular framework for automating multiple devices or instruments capable of being controlled through Python.
 It can be combined with optimization algorithms for autonomous process optimization.

 ## Authors
-Justin Kwok, Changhyun Hwang, Renjie Li, Ying Diao, School fo Chemical Sciences, UIUC
+Justin Kwok, Changhyun Hwang, Renjie Li, Ying Diao, School of Chemical Sciences, UIUC

 ### Table of Contents
 1. [Description](#description)